Steinheilig/DeepRL_Udacity/policy_based/Report.md

 I used a multi-layer perceptron (MLP), i.e. a fully connect network with ReLU activation functions with 256-128-32 hidden units.
 The final output is passed through a tanh function to ensure action values in [-1,1].
 The actions (four numbers /float values) correspond to torques applicable to the two joints of the robot.<br>
 <img src="./images/PPO_struc.JPG" width="35%"><br>

-The Code is based on the the Udacity exercise code to solve the Atari-pong game using the pixels of two succeeding frames as an input with PPO.<br>
+The sode is based on the the Udacity exercise code to solve the Atari-pong game using the pixels of two succeeding frames as an input with PPO.<br>

+The code is adaped to allow continous action.
+Therefor, for each continuous action the model learns an approximation of the mean and std of a normal distribution.
+(i.e. mean and std are state dependent and parameterized by some \Theta (like NN weights inthis case)).
+The policy can be defined as the normal probability density (compare e.g. formula 13.19 in Sutton & Barto 2nd edition).
+For a sound implementation see this [video](https://www.youtube.com/watch?v=BvZvx7ENZBw&ab_channel=Weights%26Biases) (note that there and in this implementation the std is defined to be state independent but instead some learned parameter > 0 for each action (~3:30)).

 The following adjustments are made:<br>
 - adapt the code to continous actions
 - interface and adapt to the new environment (state_dim = 33, action_dim = 4, etc..)